American Tower (AMT) Q1 2017 Results - Earnings Call Transcript

 James D. Taiclet, Jr. - American Tower Corp.

 And on the first question, Colby, it's Jim here.
 Our latest MLA that we've signed, in accordance with our policy not to discuss the parameters of individual contracts, it's really hard to address specifics again.
-But what I will say is that when a customer decides to make a MLA commitment over multiple years, that means they've created visibility internally into their plan of how they think they want to deploy their network, their spectrum, and their technology over, say, a two- to five-year period.
+But what I will say is that, when a customer decides to make a MLA commitment over multiple years, that means they've created visibility internally into their plan of how they think they want to deploy their network, their spectrum, and their technology over, say, a two- to five-year period.

-Once they do that internally, then they can work with us because they've got a multiyear plan, and we can come up with a customized solution to address that.
-Our goal in doing these MLAs is to, first of all, give the customer the lowest cost per square foot of real estate for towers based on their deployment plan in the market, but in exchange for that, we try to get as much volume as we can, as little churn risk as we can, and the best guarantees that we can of rising revenues.
-So that's the construct of these agreements, and that applied I think very cleanly to our last announced transaction.
+Once they do that internally, then they can work with us because they've got a multi-year plan, and we can come up with a customized solution to address that.
+Our goal in doing these MLAs is to, first of all, give the customer the lowest cost per square foot of real estate for towers, based on their deployment plan in the market, but in exchange for that, we try to get as much volume as we can, as little churn risk as we can, and the best guarantees that we can of rising revenues.
+So that's the construct of these agreements, and that applied, I think, very cleanly to our last announced transaction.

 Colby Synesael - Cowen & Co.
 LLC